KaneCohen/pageable-collection/README.md

 # Pageable Collection for Backbone

-Inspired by [backbone-pageable](https://github.com/wyuenho/backbone-pageable), simple pagination for default Backbone.Collection.
+Inspired by [backbone-pageable](https://github.com/wyuenho/backbone-pageable), simple pagination replacement for Backbone.Collection.

-Nothing too special, i'd recommend checking source code for more details, but all in all, this is just a notam collection with extra functions that you can use to fetch required paginated data from the server and render simple pagination links whenever you want.
+Nothing too special, i'd recommend checking source code for more details, but all in all, this is just a normal Collection with extra functions that you can use to fetch required paginated data from the server and render simple pagination links whenever you want.

 Comes with a reasonable defaults which would allow you to use Pageable Collection from the get go with